 Once you file the claim, you'll first pay your deductible.
 This is the amount you pay out of pocket before your insurance coverage kicks in.

-Homeowner insurance deductibles work differently than health insurance deductibles.
+Homeowner insurance deductibles work differently from health insurance deductibles.
 You pay the deductible for each claim, not the total amount for the year.

 You may need to ask your insurance provider how your car insurance handles hail damage repairs.